JuniorMacedo91/JuniorMacedo91/README.md

 # Hi I'm Junior 👋
 - From aviation to innovation.
 - I'm a beginner in technology.
-- Exciting to learn everything about Wev Developing
+- Exciting to learn everything about Web Developing
 <hr>
 👨‍💻 Technologies